Gokay2705/Clarusway.AWS.Work.Shop/07-Kubernetes/07. Hands On EKS-01-managing-kubernete-cluster-with-eks/README.md

 NAME             TYPE        CLUSTER-IP   EXTERNAL-IP   PORT(S)   AGE svc/kubernetes   ClusterIP   10.100.0.1   <none>        443/TCP   1m
 ```
-7. Run the command below to show that there is no node for now.
+7. Run the command below to show that there is no node for now. #calisan node yok.
 ```bash
 kubectl get node
 ```